Hiking in Sault Ste. Marie

 Hike in the City

-Sault Ste.
-Marie has plenty of options for hiking in the city.
-The 22.5 km John Rowswell Hub Trail is a circular route that’s open to cyclists and hikers alike.
-Whitefish Island has a 3 km winding trail beside the rapids; enjoy a leisurely hike and take in the beauty of the island.
-The Fort Creek Conservation Area is another great Sault Ste.
-Marie Hub Trail hiking destination featuring picturesque bridges and beautiful forests.
-Hiawatha Highlands has many trails including the Odena Loop, Beaver Loop and Mabel Lake Loop that make up around 20km of trails in thearea.
+Hiking in Sault Ste.
+Marie offers plenty of options right in the city.
+The 22.5 km John Rowswell Hub Trail is a circular route open to both cyclists and hikers.
+Whitefish Island features a 3 km winding trail beside the rapids—perfect for a leisurely hike while taking in the island’s beauty.
+The Fort Creek Conservation Area is another great Hub Trail hiking destination, with picturesque bridges and beautiful forests.
+Hiawatha Highlands has multiple trails, including the Odena Loop, Beaver Loop, and Mabel Lake Loop, adding up to around 20 km of scenic hiking opportunities.

 Hiking Guides and Tours